Khaled2049/DaCoda/content/posts/how-to-create-a-blog.md

 git submodule add --depth=1 https://github.com/adityatelange/hugo-PaperMod.git themes/PaperMod
 ```

+## To create content
 ```Bash
 hugo new content posts/my-first-project-post.md
 ```
+Remember to change draft to True to see the Blog.

 ## Configure the site
 Open the main configuration file (config.yaml) and set your blog's details.
 The most important setting for deployment is the baseURL.